deforde/data_trace/README.md

 # data\_trace
-Automatically trace, log and plot changes in global variables in c applications.
+Automatically trace, log and plot changes in variables in c applications.